 But the very next day you gave it away

 The song was originally written and produced by George Michael.

 As of November 25, 2016, total sales of the digital track in US stand at 751,000 copies.
 According to Nielsen SoundScan, it got No.10 on the list of all-time best-selling Christmas / holiday digital singles in US history.

 Have you ever given your heart to someone on Christmas?
 Or, has someone showed his love to you on that day?
 What’s the end of the story?
 Would you like to share your memory with me?

 Do you enjoy these Top 10 classic Christmas songs?

 Click on the download links to get your favorite Christmas song for free.

 Let me know in the comments.

-By the way, the New Year of 2018 is not far away.
-In case you’re looking for music for your New Year’s Eve party, here is an Ultimate New Year Songs Playlist.
+By the way, the New Year of 2019 is not far away.
+In case you’re looking for music for your New Year’s Eve party, here is an Ultimate New Year Songs Playlist for you.